hebrides/intern-training/README.md

 1) https://www.youtube.com/watch?v=cuHDQhDhvPE

-README: [TypeScript](https://youtu.be/eCZhz0JCVx0) is a popular JavaScript-compatible language that is designed to make it easier to compose and debug client-server software written in JavaScript.
-TypeScript is a [_superset_](https://www.typescriptlang.org) of JavaScript that compiles to JavaScript for the browser or server.
+README: [TypeScript](https://youtu.be/eCZhz0JCVx0) is a popular JavaScript-[_superset_](https://www.typescriptlang.org) designed to make it easier to compose and debug JavaScript.
+TypeScript compiles to regular JavaScript for running on the browser, your local PC, or web server.
 TypeScript can be [auto-formatted](https://spin.atomicobject.com/2017/06/05/tslint-linting-setup/) ("linted"), like most programming languages.

 README: [Sass](https://youtu.be/APM1mcKbK7o) is a CSS-compatible language designed to make to easier to write and maintain CSS styling code.
 Sass compiles to browser-readable CSS.